-- e. any changes to the composition of the management body and any weaknesses with regard to individual and collective suitability, taking into account the institution's business model and risk strategy and changes thereof; - f. any performance objectives set for the institution and the management body; - g. the independence of mind of members of the management body, including the requirement that decision making is not dominated by any one individual or small group of individuals and the compliance of members of the management body with the conflict of interest policy; - h. the degree to which the composition of the management body has met the objectives set in the institution's diversity policy in line with Title V; and - i. any events that may have a material impact on the individual or collective suitability of the members of the management body, including changes to the institution's business model, strategies and organisation. - j. reasonable grounds to suspect that money laundering or terrorist financing is being or has been committed or attempted or other financial crimes, or there is an increased risk thereof, including following such adverse findings made by the internal or external auditors or competent authorities regarding the adequacy of the institution's AML/CFT systems and controls.

-155. When a re-assessment is triggered, due consideration should be given to:

-- a. the assigned responsibilities and reporting lines within the institution, including where applicable within the group, in order to establish whether any material fact or finding should be allocated to one or more responsible members of the management body.
-In this context, assigned responsibilities should be determined taking into account all relevant documentation, including but not limited to governance charters and codes, internal organigrams and other forms of designating areas of responsibility, internal policies, assessments of the suitability available and additional information provided in this context, letters of appointment or job descriptions, and minutes of meetings of the management body; and - b. the credibility and reliability of any fact that triggered the re-assessment, and the seriousness of any allegations of or actual wrongdoing of one or more members of the management body.
+- d. the adequacy of the number of meetings held, the degree of attendance, the appropriateness of time committed and the intensity of directors' involvement during the meetings; - e. any changes to the composition of the management body and any weaknesses with regard to individual and collective suitability, taking into account the institution's business model and risk strategy and changes thereto; - f. any performance objectives set for the institution and the management body; - g. the independence of mind of members of the management body, including the requirement that decision-making is not dominated by any one individual or small group of individuals, and the compliance of members of the management body with the conflict of interest policy; - h. the degree to which the composition of the management body has met the objectives set in the institution's diversity policy in line with Title V; and - any events that may have a material impact on the individual or collective suitability of the members of the management body, including changes to the institution's business model, strategies and organisation; - j. reasonable grounds to suspect that money laundering or terrorist financing is being or has been committed or attempted or other financial crimes, or there is an increased risk thereof, including following such adverse findings made by the internal or external auditors or competent authorities regarding the adequacy of the institution's AML/CFT systems and controls. - 155.
+When a re-assessment is triggered, due consideration should be given to: - a. the assigned duties and reporting lines within the institution, including where applicable within the group, in order to establish whether any material fact or finding should be allocated to one or more responsible members of the management body.
+In this context, assigned duties should be determined taking into account all relevant documentation, including but not limited to governance charters and codes, internal organigrams and other forms of designating areas of responsibility, internal policies, assessments of the suitability available and additional information provided in this context, letters of appointment or job descriptions, and minutes of meetings of the management body; and - b. the credibility and reliability of any fact that triggered the re-assessment, and the seriousness of any allegations of or actual wrongdoing of one or more members of the management body.
 Institutions should determine the credibility and reliability of information (e.g. the source, the plausibility, any conflicts of interest of the source giving the information) among other considerations.
 Institutions should note that the absence of criminal convictions alone may not be sufficient to dismiss allegations of wrongdoing.